mvolkmann/MyUnixEnv/notes/GoNotes.md

 - the zero value is nil
 - `make` function
   - can create a "dynamically-sized array"
+  - this is the most common way to create a slice, rather than manually creating the underlying array and then creating the slice
   - ex. `mySlice := make([]int, 5)`
     - creates an underlying array of size 5 and a slice of length 5 and capacity of 5